Who Was Debbie Reynolds: Her Best Roles From ‘Singin’ In The Rain’ To Mother Of Carrie Fisher

 Billie Lourd: Inside Her Close Bond With Her Mom Carrie Fisher And Grandmother Debbie Reynolds

 In later years, Reynolds did a lot of voice work for various animated TV shows.
-Among the roles that she voiced include Lulu Pickles on Rugrats, Nana Possible on Kim Possible, Mrs. Wilson on Family Guy and most recently, Great-Great-Grandmommers Whimsical on Disney’s The 7D series.
+The roles that she voiced include Charlotte in the children’s classic Charlotte’s Web, Lulu Pickles on Rugrats, Nana Possible on Kim Possible, Mrs. Wilson on Family Guy and most recently, Great-Great-Grandmommers Whimsical on Disney’s The 7D series.
 Younger fans are probably most familiar with Reynolds for playing the role of Agatha Cromwell in the Disney Channel Halloweentown made-for-TV movies.
-Her last acting role was playing Frances Liberace for the TV movie, Behind the Candelabra in 2013.
+Her last acting role was playing Frances Liberace for the TV movie, Behind the Candelabra, in 2013.

 [Featured Image by Richard Drew/AP Images]